 When considering buying a basket you need to be aware that it is a very "you get what you pay for" type of situation.

 Authentic reproduction, is this opposed to a fake reproduction??
-Importers have been, for quite a few decades, selling Nantucket handbags that have been produced somewhere in the China.
+Importers have been, for quite a few years, selling Nantucket handbags that have been woven somewhere in the Orient.
 As you can see from the label above they can easily be 30 years old or older.
 These baskets vary in quality from extremely poor to fair and have little if any collectable value in my opinion.
-If the basket says "Farnum" or "Barlow" on the bottom or has no signature and looks like the photos in this section you can be sure it is an reproduction basket.
-Pay particular attention to the front pin and catch that the pin fits in.
-The catch pictured above is NEVER on American made Nantucket baskets and in fact is a way to absolutely identify the purse as a reproduction .
-Also pay attention to the figure eight type leather hinge that holds the pin in place, again another feature only found on reproduction baskets.
-Some times the hinges in the back are not even wrapped in cane but just plain leather.
+If the basket says "Farnum" or "Barlow" on the bottom or has no signature and looks like the photos in this section you can be sure it is an imported basket.
+Pay particular attention to the front catch, the catch pictured on these baskets is never on American made Nantucket baskets.
 Additionally the handles are usually reed not wood and are bolted on. (as shown above)

 Antique baskets from the lightship era are very valuable and should only be purchased through a reputable dealer.
 Expect to pay anywhere from $500.00 and up.
 A nest of baskets from the Lightship era sold for 130,000.00 at auction and another recently sold for $55,000.
 A good deal on one of these is a great investment.